 Public visibility.
 This means they will show up in the pack browse pages and suggested packs for anybody to stumble upon and play.
 In the pack editor, can set this option to

 Unlisted to prevent your pack from appearing in these public areas.

 Setting your pack to

-Private does NOT prevent people from playing your pack, however.
-This might be useful if you're a teacher with packs that you want to keep private to the world, but share with your students.
+Unlisted does NOT prevent people from playing your pack, however.
+This might be useful if you're a teacher with packs that you want to keep a secret from the public, but share with your students.